e-zk/site/about.md

 # About me

 I am Zakaria.
-You can call me Zak if you like.
+My friends call me Zak.
 If you're ever crediting me somewhere important, I'd appreciate if you used my full name, Zakaria Khamissa.
 Jump to [contact](#Contact) if you'd like to contact me.

 I'm a CS graduate with an interest in information security, digital privacy, and cryptography.